 The Board's funding of research on wood standards has facilitated interest in using wood-based building systems in non-traditional markets, such as tall wood building.
 The 2021 International Code Council building standards will recognize the construction of mass timber buildings up to 18 stories in height.
 These new opportunities require a more comprehensive approach, particularly in outreach and education initiatives.
 The Board recognized that its funded programs must go beyond inspiring professionals to think about building with wood.
 These individuals need resources and technical assistance.

-The additional funds would support programs targeting contractors and developers to address installer training and skills development; establish an education program that would target architecture and engineering students, as well as professionals; and restore the Board's communications program budget so that by 2025 it would be equivalent to 2018 expenditures.
+The additional funds will support programs targeting contractors and developers to address installer training and skills development; establish an education program that will target architecture and engineering students, Start Printed Page 11389as well as professionals; and restore the Board's communications program budget so that by 2025 it will be equivalent to 2018 expenditures.
 Therefore, the Board recommended increasing the assessment rate in the Order from $0.35 to $0.41 per mbf.
-USDA accepts and agrees with the Board's reasoning for increasing the assessment rate.
-Accordingly, USDA proposes to amend § 1217.52(b) to specify a $0.41 per mbf assessment rate.

 In accordance with the Regulatory Flexibility Act (RFA) (5 U.S.C.
-601-612), the Agricultural Marketing Service (AMS) is required to examine the impact of the proposed rule on small entities.
+601-612), the Agricultural Marketing Service (AMS) is required to examine the impact of the action on small entities.
 Accordingly, AMS has considered the economic impact of this action on such entities.

 The purpose of the RFA is to fit regulatory actions to the scale of businesses subject to the actions so that small businesses will not be disproportionately burdened.
 The Small Business Administration (SBA) defines, in 13 CFR part 121, small agricultural service firms (domestic manufacturers and importers) as those having annual receipts of no more than $8 million.